bndxn/versioned_dir/secondfile.md

-The quick brown fox jumped over the super duper fat lazy dog.
+This is the second file and it's not particularly important.

-Also a wistful clock repair expert stroked his beard and gazed out across the lake, but it's the fox and the dog that tend to make the headlines.
+The quick brown fox jumped over the fat lazy dog.